5 Dealing with messy data

 5.11 Reshaping data

-The gapminder dataset from the gapminder package contains information about life expectancy, population size and GDP per capita for 142 countries for 12 years from the period 1952-2007.
+The gapminder dataset from the gapminder package contains information about life expectancy, population size and GDP per capita for 142 countries for 12 years from 1952 to 2007.
 To begin with, let’s have a look at the data39:

 library(gapminder)